 Originally from the Sunshine State, Tim moved to Austin for all the weird reasons after completing his undergraduate Architecture degree at the University of Florida.
 Tim spent some time getting to know the Austin design scene before pursuing his Master’s in Architecture at UT, where he honed his interest in the intersection between architecture and environmental infrastructure.

 Tim’s hobbies include biking, enjoying Austin’s live music scene, and exploring the Green Belt.
-At home you will find him spending quality time with his two cats and chameleon.
+At home you will find him spending quality time with his two cats.